 - If you are a minor (under the age of 18).

 - If you are under the age of 18, Texas State Law requires that we obtain permission from your parent or managing conservator/guardian in most cases in order to offer you counseling services.
 This consent form can be found under Related Documents below.

 About Your Counseling Record

-Your counseling record contains documentation relevant to your care at the Counseling and Mental Health Center ("CMHC").
-It will be retained for at least ten years after your last contact for services.
+Your counseling record contains documentation relevant to your care at the Counseling and Mental Health Center.
+It will be retained for at least seven years after your last contact for services.